corda/corda/docs/source/upgrade-notes.rst

 introduced in Corda 4.
 Learn more by reading :doc:`versioning`.
 Setting a target version of 4 disables workarounds for various bugs that may exist in your app, so by doing this you are promising that you have thoroughly tested your app on the new version.
 Using a high target version is a good idea because some features and improvements are only available to apps that opt in.

+The duplication between ``contract`` and ``workflow`` blocks exists because you should split your app into two separate JARs/modules, one that contains on-ledger validation code like states and contracts, and one for the rest (called by convention the "workflows" module although it can contain a lot more than just flows: services would also go here, for instance).
+For simplicity, here we use one JAR for both, but this is in general an anti-pattern and can result in your flow logic code being sent over the network to arbitrary third party peers, even though they don't need it.

 Step 3.
 Upgrade your use of FinalityFlow
 ----------------------------------------